RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/manage_REC_credentials.md

 ### Replace the REC username and password

-1. Login to the Redis Enterprise Cluster console.
+1. Sign in to the Redis Enterprise Cluster console.
 1. [Add another admin user]({{< relref "rs/security/admin-console-security/user-security#configuring-users-with-roles" >}}) and choose a password.
 1. Set the new username in the REC spec username field.
 1. Update the cluster credential secret:

-       1. Save the existing username to a text file .
+       1. Save the existing username to a text file.
         ```
         echo -n "<current_username>" > username
         ```